Addition Formula

 mediumCommon Mistakes

-- Forgetting to carry in multi-digit addition
+- Forgetting to carry (regroup) when a column sum exceeds 9 in multi-digit addition

 Why This Formula Matters